adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 Before answering this question, I think it would be highly beneficial to take a moment and set the scene...

-> Unobtrusive Javascript is not Progress Enhancement!
+> Unobtrusive Javascript is not Progressive Enhancement!

 Shoving script in external files does not affect the concept of a core or enhanced experience!